MamoruTakata/MamoruTakata.github.io/_pages/cv.md

 # Competitive Grants

+* 2021-(2026) Grant-in-Aid for Young Scientists, Japan Society for the Promotion of Science (Research Project No. 21K14863)
-* 2018-(2021) Grant-in-Aid for JSPS Fellows, Japan Society for the Promotion of Science (Research Project No. 18J01880)
+* 2018-2021   Grant-in-Aid for JSPS Fellows, Japan Society for the Promotion of Science (Research Project No. 18J01880)
 * 2017-2018   Grant-in-Aid for Research Activity Start-up, Japan Society for the Promotion of Science (Research Project No. 17H06796)

 ---